angelehernandez/routesim2/README.md

 This code is the basis for a programming project for Northwestern's University's EECS-340 Introduction to Computer Networking.

+### Student README section
+This code was developed by David Marquette (dmm6247) and Angel Hernandez (aeh5258) from group David/Angel in Canvas.
+Code for both files were written by David along with Angel during partner debugging session via Zoom.
+David also wrote much code individually, and Angel completed testing via remote ssh sesssions on moore.

 ### Prerequisites:

 This code is written for Python 3 and it was tested on version 3.5.
 Run the following to install the two required packages: